Taking experiential learning to the next level

 3. If you want to show a YouTube video in a particular checkpoint, you can embed such YouTube video within a question.
 See instructions here.

-- If your question is in multiple-choice format, you can pre-define the correct answer and give students scores (default is 10) if they answer the question correctly.
+- If your question is in multiple-choice format, you can pre-define the correct answer and automatically give students scores (e.g., 10) if they answer the question correctly.

-- You can also decide whether you allow students to re-attempt the same question and set the maximal number of allowable attempts.
+- You can decide whether you allow students to re-attempt the same question and set the maximal number of allowable attempts (e.g., 2).

-13. If you want to show text information at the checkpoint, select "Show content" and type the text to be displayed.
+13. If you want to show text information at the checkpoint, select "Display Content" and type the text to be displayed.
 Alternatively, you can create your message in a Word Processor and then copy-and-paste the content there.
 The text area accepts formatting and insertion of multi-media files.

-14. If you want to show a webpage at the checkpoint, select "Show content" and then type the name of the website.
-Then, highlight it and click the "Link" icon in the menu bar.
+14. If you want to show a webpage at the checkpoint, select "Display Content" and then highlight the text and click the "Link" icon in the menu bar.

 Enter the URL that you want students to view there and press "OK" and then "Next".

-15. If you want students to receive and view a PDF file at the checkpoint, select "Send a file" and click "Select" to locate your PDF file from your computer.
-Click "Next" when finished.
+15. If you want students to receive and view a file at the checkpoint, select "Send a file" and click "Browse" to locate your file from your computer.
+Name your file and also indicate the file type (e.g., Image).

-19. Once the first task is defined, a map with the red coverage area will be shown.
+17. Once the first checkpoint is defined, a map with the red coverage area will be shown.

-21. When you are ready to start the trip, press the "menu" icon on the left to view the menu on the left.
-Then, press the "Start Trip" button in the lower left-hand corner.
+21. When you are ready to start the trip, press the "Start Trip" icon in the upper right-hand corner.

 22. Configure the starting date and time.
 You can optionally configure to end this trip automatically after certain date and time.

-23. Once it's done, press the "Start" button.
-The system will generate the session code (e.g., G426) for you to give students.
+24. Once you are ready to launch such an experiential trip, press the "Start" button.
+The system will generate the session code (e.g., G1131) for you to give students.